With so many content management system (CMS) options out there for small and mid-market companies, how do you choose the right one for your company?

 From a cost perspective, you’ll still need web hosting, an SSL security certificate, and you’ll need to schedule regular Wordpress upgrades to keep the software running smoothly.

 Full disclosure: At Whittington Consulting, many of our client websites run on Wordpress.

-HubSpot is a proprietary system, which means that you’ll pay for a license, ranging from $200-$2,500 per month (most small and midmarket companies are on either HubSpot Basic or HubSpot Pro, both with the Sites add-on).
+HubSpot is a proprietary system, which means that you’ll pay for a license, ranging from $5-$1,200 per month (most small and midmarket companies are on either HubSpot Pro or Enterprise).
 This includes hosting and security certificate, and because it is a proprietary system, HubSpot engineers upgrade the software continuously for you.
 It’s also a supported software, so if you have issues, you can call HubSpot’s Massachusetts-based customer support team.

 Generally speaking, marketing/advertising, software and tech companies use HubSpot, but usage is common across several diverse industries.

 In terms of disadvantages, HubSpot still doesn’t have certain features you might expect in a content management system, such as event management.
 For developers, it also uses a proprietary template language, though documentation is available.